MichaelMcFaddenjr/nasa-photo-of-the-day/README.md

 ### Task 1: Project Set Up

 This project was put together using create-react-app (CRA).
-You will not need to install CRA in order to make this project work.
+You will not need to install CRA in order to make this pnproject work.
 Follow the steps below to setup the project with the proper dependencies.

 - [ ] Create a forked copy of this project.
 - [ ] Clone your OWN version of the repository in your terminal